Pope Pius VII: Other activities

-Pius VII issued an encyclical "Diu satis" in order to advocate a return to the values of the Gospel and universalized the feast of Our Lady of Sorrows for 15 September.
-He condemned Freemasonry and the movement of the Carbonari in the encyclical Ecclesiam a Jesu Christo in 1821.
+Pius VII issued an encyclical Diu satis in order to advocate a return to the values of the Gospel and universalized the feast of Our Lady of Sorrows for 15 September.
+He condemned Freemasonry and the movement of the Carbonari in the papal bull Ecclesiam a Jesu Christo in 1821.
 Pius VII asserted that Freemasons must be excommunicated and it linked them with the Carbonari, an anti-clerical revolutionary group in Italy.
 All members of the Carbonari were also excommunicated.

+His concerns about the work of non-Catholic bible societies were acknowledged by Pope Gregory XVI in the latter's 1844 encyclical letter Inter Praecipuas.

 Pius VII was multilingual and had the ability to speak Italian, French, English and Latin.

 Cultural innovations

 Pius VII was a man of culture and attempted to reinvigorate Rome with archaeological excavations in Ostia which revealed ruins and icons from ancient times.
 He also had walls and other buildings rebuilt and restored the Arch of Titus.
-He ordered the construction of fountains and piazzas and erected the obelisk at Monte Pincio.
+He ordered the construction of fountains and piazzas and erected the obelisk on the Pincian Hill.

 The pope also made sure Rome was a place for artists and the leading artists of the time like Antonio Canova and Peter von Cornelius.
 He also enriched the Vatican Library with numerous manuscripts and books.
-It was Pius VII who adopted the yellow and white flag of the Holy See as a response to the Napoleonic invasion of 1808.
+It was Pius VII who adopted the yellow and white flag of the Holy See as a response to the Napoleonic invasion of 1809.